atomic-tree/react-in-patterns/README.md

 # React in patterns

-List of design patterns/techniques used while developing with [React](https://facebook.github.io/react/).
+:books: List of design patterns/techniques used while developing with [React](https://facebook.github.io/react/).

 ---